husseng96/01-connect4group1/README.md

-# Connect 4
+### Connect 4

 ## Descrepition

-This Connect 4 game has a GUI that prompts the user to play the classic game Connect 4 by selecting the column where they want to place their pieces.
-On the chessboard, any side can win by connecting its four pieces in a straight line in the horizontal, vertical or oblique directions.
+This Connect 4 is a two-player game which has a GUI.
+It is a two-player game that prompts the user to play the classic game Connect 4 by selecting the column on which they want to place the pieces.
+On the board, either side can win by connecting its four pieces in a straight line horizontally, vertically, or diagonally.
 The UI will provide feedback to the user on whose turn it is and who will win.

 <img width="607" alt="Screen Shot 2022-10-18 at 7 14 52 PM" src="https://user-images.githubusercontent.com/64655186/196562342-1c2d0c57-3ccf-4b22-9305-456d67d3c562.png">